16 Royalty Party Themes

 15. Celebrating the Arrival of the Prince or Princess

-A Christening, Bris, First Communion, or the first introduction of a new baby provides a perfect opportunity for a royal party theme.
-Whether you want to reveal your new prince or princess according to ancient or modern traditions, there are endless ways to decorate and plenty of unique ways in which your family and friends can participate.
+A Christening, Bris, First Communion, or the introduction of a new baby can be the perfect opportunity to have a royal-themed party.
+You can choose to honor ancient or modern traditions, and there are endless ways to decorate and get your family and friends involved.

 Many party stores carry plates, napkins, and other party favors decorated with prince and princess themes, so this is not a theme that has to cost much money.
 Best of all, you’ll have lots of photos with which to embarrass your child when they get older.